menu cross down-arrow up-arrow

 monasteries of meteora

 Visit Meteora Greece invited us to witness the majesty of Meteora and its Monasteries.
 Owner George is as passionate about Greece as he is his home right here among the monoliths.
-It won’t be long until travellers flock to see the stone forest in the centre of the country.
+It won’t be long until travelers flock to see the stone forest in the center of the country.

 6 Meteora Monasteries to See